Click here for Editorial Guidelines

-Proposals should be sent to firstname.lastname@example.org or to the Managing Editor (email@example.com) who will forward them to the Editorial Board for evaluation, by:
+Proposals should be sent to the Managing Editors (firstname.lastname@example.org and email@example.com) who will forward them to the Editorial Board for evaluation, by:

-1 June for Fall Special Issues (deadline for final submission of accepted issues: 1 July)
+1 June for Fall Issues (deadline for final submission of accepted papers: 1 July)

-1 December for Spring Special Issues (deadline for final submission of accepted issues: 1 January)
+1 December for Spring Issues (deadline for final submission of accepted papers: 1 January)

 The major criteria in the selection process concern the originality of the contribution and its significance to the field of theatre and drama studies.
 The following criteria will also be taken into consideration:

 - Suitability of the topic for Skenè.
 JTDS;

 - Theoretical background and rationale of proposal and individual papers;

 - Methodological adequacy of the individual papers;

 - Clarity and significance of the results;